 When people consider Mexico manufacturing, the prevailing thought is toward the Mexico textile manufacturing industry.
 Although textiles are a very large and strong industry in Mexico, they are by no means the only strong industry for Mexico shelter manufacturing services.
 There are literally dozens of industries enjoying success in Mexico; according to Statista, here are a few of the fastest growing manufacturing industries in Mexico between 2019-2020.

 Electronic Components Manufacturing

 Owing to the skills of the Maquiladora, electronic component manufacturing such as circuit boards, wire harnesses, computers and consumer electronics is one the largest growing manufacturing industries in Mexico.
 Companies looking for an alternative to their manufacturing operations in China are finding Mexico contract manufacturing partners that can produce the same, and in many cases better, electronic components.

 Medical Device Manufacturing

 Mexico is the second largest manufacturer of medical devices in Latin America.
 Most of these industries are located in Baja California, home to over 60 companies that make up 36% of all medical device exports.
 Much like the electronics industry, the medical device manufacturing industry is labor-intensive and highly complex, perfect for the skilled Mexican labor force.
 According to Medical Product Outsourcing magazine, the global medical device market is expected to reach $532 billion by 2024 and Mexico expects to be an important resource in this growth.

 Every major automobile manufacturing in the world, including companies from Japan and Europe, have manufacturing operations in Mexico.
-Chrysler, GM, Ford, BMW, Toyota, Nissan, Audi and Volkswagen all currently have assembly plants in Mexico.
+Chrysler, GM, Ford, BMW, Toyota, Nissan, Audi and Volkswagen all currently have assembly in Mexico plants.
 According to the International Trade Administration, over one million people in Mexico work for the automotive industry, making Mexico the sixth-largest passenger vehicle manufacturer in the world.
 The assembly of automobiles is not the only industry for Mexico, as they are also major producers of automotive parts & electronics, particularly wiring.
 With the variety of industries related to automobiles, the Mexican Automotive Industry Association estimates that Mexico will become the fifth-largest worldwide vehicle producer of all types, not just passenger vehicles, by 2025.